Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains

 \noindstep The first main idea of the current paper is to introduce a notion of a \emph{unipotent chain}, see Section~\ref{sect:Chains}.
 Roughly speaking, this is a sequence of torsors such that every torsor is obtained from the previous one via a unipotent modification.
-We prove (see Theorem~\ref{th:Chain}) that in the situation of Step~\eqref{step:start}, one can find a codimension two closed subset $T$ of $X$ such that $\cE_{X-T}$ is connected to the trivial torsor via a unipotent chain, provided that $\bG$ is simple, simply-connected, and isotropic.
-In this situation,~$\cE$ is trivial over any open affine subscheme of $X$ disjoint from $T$; see Theorem~\ref{th:AlmostTrivial} above and its proof.
+We prove (see Theorem~\ref{th:Chain}) that after reductions as in Step~\eqref{step:start} of Section~\ref{sect:Overview}, one can find a closed subset $T$ of $X$ of codimension two (where we again assume that $\dim X\ge2$) such that $\cE_{X-T}$ is connected to the trivial torsor via a unipotent chain, provided that $\bG$ is simple, simply-connected, and isotropic.
+In this situation,~$\cE$ is trivial over every open affine subscheme of $X$ disjoint from $T$; see Theorem~\ref{th:AlmostTrivial} above and its proof.

-Unfortunately, the above property of $\cE$ and $T$ is not enough to perform the descent of Step~\eqref{step:Descend}.
+Unfortunately, the above property of $\cE$ and $T$ is not enough to perform the descent as in Step~\eqref{step:Descend} of Section~\ref{sect:Overview}.
 To make this step work, we introduce a notion of a trivial unipotent chain with respect to a pair of opposite parabolic subgroup schemes of $\bG$; the above unipotent chain over $X-T$ is trivial away from a closed subset that is of positive codimension fiberwise over the Dedekind domain.